The start of the Great War

 Times, they are a-changing

 In many ways, the story begins with the American Civil War.
 Why?
-Because it was a first of what can be called a modern war, presenting a long list of firsts in war.
+Because it was the first of what some call a modern war, presenting a long list of war firsts.

 The first use of riffles and even machine guns.